-The government’s Aboriginal Economic Participation Strategy focuses on leveraging opportunities for Aboriginal employment and business enterprise from government procurement, building the capability of the Aboriginal business sector to compete for government and private sector tenders, and creating increased opportunities for Aboriginal employment.
+The government’s Aboriginal Economic Participation Strategy focuses on leveraging opportunities for Aboriginal employment and business enterprise from government procurement to build the capability and capacity of the Aboriginal business sector and create increased opportunities for Aboriginal employment.

 The first component of the strategy focuses on increasing the number and diversity of Aboriginal businesses successfully winning government procurement contracts either directly or indirectly.
-This is supported by the Aboriginal Business Connect register.
+This is supported by the South Australian Aboriginal Business Register hosted on the Office of the Industry Advocate website.
+This online portal connects the Aboriginal business sector to procurement and contracting or sub-contracting opportunities.
+It is a one-stop shop for government and private sector buyers.

 The government’s Industry Participation Policy provides further opportunities for Aboriginal business procurement across all procurement levels under a single comprehensive framework.